Lawyers for Literacy

 Children "do better academically when they read more . . . and have greater access to books and other reading materials in their environment." --National Center for Education Studies.

-- December – Kick-off Social for Pinellas Co. tutors, schools leaders, and sponsors.
-Date TBA
+- Oct/Nov date to be announced - Kick-off Social for tutors, prospective tutors, schools leaders, and sponsors.

 - December 15 & 17 - Tutor orientation:

-- Thursday the 17th at Jamerson Elementary, St. Pete noon-1pm
+- Thursday the 15th at Jamerson Elementary, St. Petersburg noon-1pm

 Assisted by volunteer lawyers, judges, and other professionals in our community, Lawyers for Literacy has helped nearly 200 struggling third-grade readers pass the FCAT (Florida Standards Assessment Test) and build a foundation for future success since 2003.
 We strive to achieve this goal in two ways: